mindvoxel/java-pong/README.md

 java-pong
 ======
 Java-pong is a table tennis game built with the Java 9 API.
 The user plays against a simple AI and the winner is the player who scores seven points first.
-You can play the game [here](cool-free-games.com/java-pong).
+You can play the game [here](cool-free-games.com/java-pong) (Website is not yet functional).

 ## Game Instructions